35 mm grenade: 35 mm high velocity

-35x32 mm Type 87
+35×32 mm Type 87

-The 35 mm Type 87 is a series of high velocity grenades designed for Type 87 grenade launcher and other automatic grenade launchers.
+The 35 mm Type 87 is a series of high velocity grenades designed for Type 87 grenade launchers and other automatic grenade launchers.
 The grenades are stabilized with spin rifling.
-The Type 87 has a typical grenade design with the propellant stored in the base, the warhead in the middle part and the fuse in the nose section.
-The grenade is semi-rimmed with relatively short cases.
+The Type 87 has a typical grenade design with the propellant stored in the base, the warhead in the middle and the fuse in the nose section.
+The grenade is semi-rimmed with a relatively short case.

-The shells can be stored in ammo box or attached to a belt.
-In additional to the Type 87, the ammo can also be used by Type 04 automatic grenade launchers.
-QLB-06, also known as the QLZ-87B, is an improved version of the Type 87 grenade launcher and shares ammunition.
+The shells are stored in an ammo box or attached to a belt.
+In additional to the Type 87, the ammo can also be used by the Type 04 automatic grenade launcher.
+The QLB-06, also known as the QLZ-87B, is an improved version of the Type 87 grenade launcher and shares its ammunition.

-Various warhead types are available for 35x32mm Type 87:
+Various warhead types are available for 35×32mmSR Type 87s: